digideskio/cpd/README.md

 Here are all the great features that have been implemented so far!

+### 2.4.2.1
+- Altered code to make the plugin compatible with older versions of PHP

 ### 2.4.2

 - Forced journal entries to have comments enabled